Articles

 Read More

 It is a well known fact that there is no general formula for quintic equations or algebraic equations of any higher degree, and a typical proof of this fact uses heavy machinery from Galois theory.
 However, there is a far more elementary but much less well known proof by V.I.
 Arnold using nothing more than basic knowledge of complex numbers and topology.
 Last week, I gave a talk on the Short Attention Span Math Seminars organized by the Pure Math Club at University of Waterloo.
 In my talk, I explained the main idea of his proof: moving the coefficients along loops to induce permutations of the roots.
 I also talked about how it could be turned into a rigorous proof using Riemann surfaces of algebraic functions and their monodromy groups, as well as its connections to Galois theory.
-In the end, I also discussed briefly some ideas related to this proof, such as topological Galois theory and Grothendieck’s Galois theory.
+In the end, I also discussed briefly some ideas related to this proof.
 Here are my slides.

 Read More